 Onboarding and cross-training

-Training new employees can be time-consuming, and results vary depending on who is training, when training occurs, and how many other employees are participating.
+Training new employees can be time-consuming, and results vary depending on who trains, when training occurs, and how many other employees participate.

 Training videos offer consistency, ensuring that new hires receive the same foundational overview, whether they’re learning from the USA or the UK.
 This flexible learning approach builds a more predictable onboarding process, saves experts’ time, and reduces dependency on in-person handoffs.